 Meet Affetto, a Child Robot With Realistic Facial Expressions

-Hisashi Ishihara, Yuichiro Yoshikawa, and Prof. Minoru Asada of Osaka University in Japan have developed a new child robot platform called Affetto.
+Hisashi Ishihara, Yuichiro Yoshikawa, and Professor Minoru Asada of Osaka University in Japan have developed a new child robot platform called Affetto.
 Affetto can make realistic facial expressions so that humans can interact with it in a more natural way.

 Watch: